Enclave-Information-Systems/nixos-boilerplates/README.md

 ### Install
 1. clone this repository
-2. change variables to fit your needs in "flake.nix"
+2. change variables to fit your needs in "vars.nix"
 3. copy the files to `/etc/nixos`
-4. `sudo nixos-rebuild switch`
+4. `sudo nixos-rebuil`